midjourney/docs/README.md

 `--hd` Uses a different algorithm that’s potentially better for larger images, but with less consistent composition.
 Best for abstract and landscape prompts.

+`--stop` — Stop the generation at an earlier percentage.
+Must be between 10-100

+`--uplight` — Use "light" upscaler for subsequent upscales.
+Results are then closer to the original image

 **Size shortcuts**

 `--wallpaper`: `--w 1920 --h 1024 --hd`